PHILADELPHIA COUNTY

 (Duys Station)

 The 1863 map shows a station in what is now Wister Woods Park on the north side of the tracks at approximately (GPS: 40.035337,-75.157294).
 On the 1883 map it is known as Duys Station.
-On the 1925 map, a stone station is shown on the south side of the tracks at GPS: 40.035244, -75.157908.
-The station was demolished during the grade crossing elimination project of 1929-30 and replaced with the station listed above.
+On the 1901 map, a station is shown on the south side of the tracks at Wister Street (at GPS: 40.035776, -75.158812).
+These were either two generations of stations, or the original station was moved.

 Wissinoming This station opened in 1889.
 It was on the NE side of Comly Street between Keystone Street and State Road at GPS: 40.014781, -75.056045.
 It appears as though the station's foundation is still there (as of 2023).